gpaluk/pip80/README.md

 For overall simplicity, our timing module includes a simple frequency divider that produces the following frequencies:

-- 56.0 MHz
-- 28.0 MHz
+- 32.0 MHz
-- 14.0 MHz
+- 16.0 MHz
-- 7.0 MHz
+- 8.0 MHz
-- 3.5 MHz
+- 4.0 MHz

-This means that various modules will be clocked with frequencies that do not approach their maximum tollerances.
-For example, our 20MHz CPU will be clocked at 14MHz and our 3.58 MHz OPL2 will be clocked at 3.5 MHz etc.
+This means that various modules will be clocked with frequencies that may not approach their maximum tolerances.
+For example, our 20 MHz CPU will be clocked at 16 MHz.

 <br />